chiefonboarding/Documentation/docs/integrations/Slack.md

 4. Review the permissions and then click on 'Create'.
 5. Scroll a bit on the new page and notice the `App credentials` part.
 You need the information there to fill in on the settings/integrations page in your ChiefOnboarding instance.
 6. Fill in the details accordingly.
 The only thing you can't fill in is the 'Redirect URL'.
 This URL depends on your instances domain name.
-You will need to fill this in there: `https://YOURDOMAIN/api/integrations/slack`.
+You will need to fill this in there: `https://YOURDOMAIN/api/integrations/slack` (again, change this url to match with your domain name!)
 8. Submit the form.
 You will get back a Slack button.
 Click it and verify that you want to install your bot in your Slack team.
 (Try to say 'hello' to it)